Beecham History, Family Crest & Coats of Arms

 Richard de Beauchamp, Earl of Warwick (1382-1439), was "a brave and chivalrous warrior in an age of chivalry, of an ancient family, whose ancestry was traced to the legendary Guy of Warwick, the son of Thomas, Earl of Warwick."

-Important Dates for the Beecham family
+Early History of the Beecham family

 This web page shows only a small excerpt of our Beecham research.
 Another 69 words (5 lines of text) covering the years 1369, 1338, 1401, 1343, 1411, 1392, 1445, 1592 and 1655 are included under the topic Early Beecham History in all our PDF Extended History products and printed products wherever possible.